Zillemudasar2158/Friend_book/README.md

 ## 🚀 Features

-- User Registration and Login (Auth)
+- ✅ User Registration and Login (Authentication)
-- Create, Update, Delete Posts
+- 📝 Create, Update, Delete Posts
-- View All Users' Posts
+- 🌐 View All Users' Posts
-- Like/Unlike Posts
+- ❤️ Like/Unlike Posts
+- 🔎 Search posts by title, user or author
-- Event & Listener on Post Creation
+- ⚡ Event & Listener on Post Creation
-- Flash Messages for success/errors
+- 🔔 Flash Messages for success/errors
-- Responsive Blade UI with Tailwind CSS
+- 💻 Responsive Blade UI with Tailwind CSS

 ---